Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 Since aluminum is near the upper limit of hardness that should milled using a hobby CNC machine, you’ll want to take any measures to make your machining setup as rigid as possible such as:

 - Setting up your project in a corner of your wasteboard so that the rails have less flex/twist
-- Ensure your <a href="https://resources.sienci.com/view/lmk2-maintenance/#adjusting-the-eccentric-nuts" target="_blank" rel="noopener">V-wheels are fully tightened</a>, potentially even a bit over-tightened, and all other tuning aspects of your machine are spot on
 - Reduce the stick-out length of your cutting bit as much as you can or use short and stubby bits

 <strong>General tips and tricks for these materials are:</strong>